MarinerQ/marinerq.github.io/_pages/about.md

 ---
 Welcome to my still-under-construction personal homepage!

 I'm a PhD student at University of Glasgow, [Institute for Gravitational Research](http://www.physics.gla.ac.uk/igr/index.php).
-I'm interested in parameter estimation and data analysis in gravitational astronomy.
+I'm interested in parameter estimation and data analysis in gravitational-wave astronomy.
 Before coming to Glasgow, I was an undergraduate at University of Science and Technology of China (USTC) majoring in astrophysics.